All Episodes

 Maybe they didn't want the forensics.

-My sources say, yeah, probably it was connected in Russia to some way.
+Now, most people tell me my sources say, yeah, probably it was connected in Russia to some way.

 Maybe a third party, some outlet, whatever.

-I have other people, smart, smart people telling me nope.
+I have other people, smart, smart people telling me, nope.

 Might have come from a couple of sources.